-How to protect against Avira – Your Pc May Have Been Infected scam
+How to protect against the Your Pc May Have Been Infected Scam

 To avoid becoming a victim of scammers, it is important to always keep in mind:

-- There are no sites that can detect viruses and other security threats.
+- There are no sites that can detect security problems.

-- Never install software promoted by suspicious sites, as it can be useless, and besides, it can be dangerous for you and your computer.
+- Never install software promoted by scam sites and aggressive push notifications, as it can be useless, and besides, it can be dangerous for you and your computer.